 There are two snow leopards, one male and one female, at the Seneca Park Zoo.
 Kaba, our male, was born in May of 2010 and came to the Zoo in 2011 from the Cape May County Zoo in New Jersey.
 Princess arrived here in 2012 from the Capron Park Zoo in Attleboro, Massachusetts.
 She was born in 2003.

 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
-The snow leopard is very rare in most of its range, with an estimated 3,500 to 7,000 in the wild and 600 to 700 in zoos worldwide.
+The snow leopard is very rare in most of its range, with an estimated 3,500 to 7,000 remaining in their natural ranges, and 600 to 700 in zoos worldwide.
 They are also part of the Endangered Species Act in 1972 and included on CITES Appendix I. Poaching for traditional customs, lack of prey, conflicts with herders, loss of habitat and the effects of climate change are the cats' major threats.